garrandall/popular-music-data/tracks/shake-ya-ass-mystikal.md

 Stop yo' cryin heffer, I don't need all that
-I got a job for you - the braided up pimp is back Break them handcuffs, fuck you nigga move something And if they ask you what you doin say, "Ooohh nuttin!"
+I got a job for you - the braided up pimp is back Break them handcuffs, fuck you nigga move something And if they ask you what you doin say, "Oh nuttin!"
 And we been doin for the past 2 somethin
 And I've been beatin that pussy up not smooth fucking You can betcha bottom dollar; if that pussy fire